peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>bytes</code> - A sequence of bytes (interpreted as text).
-The desired portion of the sequence of bytes (interpreted as text) must contain only characters allowed by the given radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
+The desired portion of the sequence of bytes (interpreted as text) must contain only characters allowed by the specified radix, except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The desired portion is not allowed to contain white space characters, including spaces.
 The desired portion may start with any number of zeros.

 * <code>radix</code> - A base from 2 to 36.
 Depending on the radix, the sequence of
  bytes (interpreted as text) can use the basic digits 0 to 9 (U+0030 to